timothyzhong/ud858/ConferenceCentral_Complete/README.md

 [4]: https://{application_ID}.appspot.com
 [5]: {application_address}/_ah/api/explorer

-Answers
+## Task1
-Task1: Sessions are implemented as Session objects and have SessionForm for
+Sessions are implemented as Session objects and have SessionForm for input/output.
-       input/output.
 Session objects have websafeConferenceKey property.
 When a session is created, the websafeConferenceKey is entered as parent.
 That makes it easy to get all sessions in a conference.

 Speakers are implemented as a string property in Session object.
 So each session has the name of the speaker, which can be used for querying a session.

+## Task3
-Task3: getSessionsByDuration allows user to provide lower bound and upper bound
-       of duration and get all sessions with durations within that range.
+getSessionsByDuration allows user to provide lower bound and upper bound of duration and get all sessions with durations within that range.

 getSessionsByHighlight allows user to provide one or more highlights that he/she is interested in, and get a list of sessions that cover those highlights.

 querySessions allows user to query sessions combining different fields.

 Query problem: In order to achieve this function, a query that supports multiple multiple filters should be implemented.
 StartTime and typeOfSession should be included in the supported filters.
 So we can query sessions with startTime less than 19:00 and typeOfSession not equal to workshop.